 Lower School Academics

-Wyoming Seminary Lower School serves students from 18 months old through grade 8.
+Wyoming Seminary Lower School serves students from two years old through grade 8.
 We are a day school located in Forty Fort, Pennsylvania, just across the Susquehanna River from Wilkes-Barre.
 Our roots run deep through the Wyoming Valley, going back as far as 1807 when the first of our ancestral schools, the Wilkes-Barre Institute, opened its doors.

 Our small class sizes and low student-teacher ratio facilitate academic achievement and a positive learning environment.
 Want to learn more?
 Visit us!
 Hear about our French, Spanish, and Latin programs, which begin as early as kindergarten and produce national-level award winners by the middle-school years.
 Find out about our award-winning academic teams and state-of-the-art technology that brings the world into the classroom.